After All of the Controversy, Why WWE Crown Jewel Was a Bust

 Maybe Strowman's demise at the hands of Brock Lesnar and failure to secure his long-awaited crowning as universal champ wasn't the worst part of the event.
 But it was outright ridiculous in its execution.

-To pull the whole keep-him-looking-strong-in-a-loss strategy Strowman got hit in the back of the head with the belt by acting Raw GM Baron Corbin.
-The match started, Strowman took three F5s, another sent him out of the ring, he got back in it, threw a kick and took another F5 for the loss.
+To pull the whole "keep him looking strong in a loss" strategy, Strowman got hit in the back of the head with the belt by acting Raw GM Baron Corbin.
+The match started, Strowman took three F5s, another sent him out of the ring, he got back in, threw a kick and took another F5 for the loss.

 Laughable.
 This guy got hit by a car.
 He got thrown in a trash compactor.
 He had the set itself fall on him.
 But that title to the back of the head was too much.
-He couldn't possibly recover enough in time to get some offense in against a Lesnar who was visibly 20 or 30 pounds lighter than he was during his most recent appearance in a match that had to check in around the 10-minute mark at best.
+He couldn't possibly recover enough in time to get some offense in against a Lesnar who was visibly 20 or 30 pounds lighter than he was during his most recent appearance in a match that had to check in around the 10-minute mark at best?

 Like the silly Shane win, this isn't setting up anything exciting.
 If Strowman is the top guy while Roman Reigns is out, he doesn't work in an underdog chasing role.
 And with the way WWE botched Reigns' triumph over Lesnar, failing to pull the trigger at the right times, this one doesn't figure to be any better.